2025/2026

 The absence of known, powerful astrophysical sources in the directions of arrival of these particles suggests that their sources might be short-lived.
 Among the viable transient source classes, the most promising and least studied are tidal-disruption events that occur when a star gets too close to a supermassive black hole and gets ripped apart by tidal forces.
 Recently, a handful of cosmic particles have been observed in the directions of tidal disruption events, with an intriguing statistical significance.
 However, the interpretation of these observations is limited by the relatively poor angular resolution of astroparticle detectors and the lack of probabilistic models for cosmic-ray production in these environments.

 These recent observations make the development of probabilistic models of high-energy particle production in tidal disruption events timely.
-I am applying for the Young CAS program to develop predictive models and observational tests of high-energy cosmic ray emission in tidal disruption events.
+During the YCG project period we want to develop predictive models and observational tests of high-energy cosmic ray emission in tidal disruption events.
 This research will shed light on the environments of supermassive black holes and has the potential to unravel a promising site of cosmic particle acceleration.

 The Young CAS grant will allow me to connect to the Norwegian astrophysics community, which is concentrated in Oslo and will enhance my international collaboration network.
-The proposed Young CAS program will showcase the research performed in Norway in the booming field of particle astrophysics.
+The YCG project will showcase the research performed in Norway in the booming field of particle astrophysics.